 You can contact NARIC via their website https://www.naric.org.uk/naric/.
-They will provide you with documentation to say that your qualifications are equivalent to ones in the UK.
+For a fee they will provide you with documentation to confirm your qualifications are equivalent to ones in the UK.
 You need to do this in order to apply for teacher training.

 I have a teaching qualification from abroad.
 Do I need to do a teaching course to be able to teach in the UK?

 Oversea-trained teachers (OTTs) who have qualified outside of the EEA and Switzerland may apply for Initial Teacher Training in the UK.
 You will need to research UK Visa and immigration requirements.
 If you are a trained teacher from Canada, Australia, New Zealand or the USA you may apply for QTS without further training or assessment.
 Maths and Physics teachers from the countries could apply for Quantum Scholars teaching posts https://quantum-scholars.com/